 Harry, upon finishing the letter for the third time, silently thanked all the higher deities everywhere for the Dursley's unexpected vacation and his being left at home.
 He had no idea how his relatives would react to the announcement that he was attending a school of the forbidden M word, but he could come up with dozens of likely scenarios, all of which ended with him dying before September started.
 No, it would be better for the Dursleys to remain blissfully ignorant until it was too late for them to change anything.

 After reading the letter again and feeling a warm, golden glow settle in his chest, he placed it in his cupboard (with the other one) and began on the impossibly long list of chores left for him by his relatives.
-If he was going to spend the next day 'wizard shopping' (as he'd termed it), then he'd have to get at least have the list done before he went to bed.
+If he was going to spend the next day 'wizard shopping' (as he'd termed it), then he'd have to get at least half the list done before he went to bed.

 Harry jerked out of his nightmare, breathing as if he'd run for miles and slick with sweat.
 He lay gasping in his stifling cupboard for a moment before rising and sneaking out into the kitchen, part of his mind marveling at the fact that the door was unlocked.
 He sat on the floor for a while; sipping a cold glass of water and watching the world begin to lighten as the sun rose.
 Four AM, he thought groggily to himself, why in the world did I have to wake up so early?

-After another few moments of stillness, he rose and headed back to his cupboard to get dressed; a sudden excitement filling him as he remembered that someone from that school was coming later in the morning.
+After another few moments of stillness, he headed back to his cupboard to get dressed, sudden excitement filling him as he remembered that someone from that school was coming later in the morning.
 With this thought in mind, he picked out his best set of hand-me-downs, the least raggedy ones which fit better than most; the ones he wore to school on the first day, to make the impression that he was not neglected (as that would only lead to awkward questions and problems with Uncle Vernon).
 He headed upstairs to take a very quick shower, wincing at the soreness in—well—all of his muscles.

 He grabbed a comb and began to yank it through his long locks, attempting to get the snarled mess to lie strait.
-The only good thing about having his hair this long was that it didn't hang all over the place anymore (a style that was the reason for his many haircuts prior to the disaster).
+The only good thing about having his hair this long was that it didn't flop all over the place quite as much (a style that was the reason for his many haircuts prior to the disaster).
 After sleeking his hair down as much as possible and leaving it loose (it would hide the bruise on his neck), he gazed at the livid purple mark on his cheek.
 There was no way he was meeting a stranger with that mark on his face, as it would undoubtedly start up a round of awkward questions.

 "Magic's real," he murmured to himself, "Magic's real, and so there must be some way to hide this without makeup.
 What if…" he stared at the bruise, remembering something he'd read in a fantasy book.
-His teachers had always complained that he had to vivid of an imagination, but just this once it might help.
+His teachers had always complained that he had too vivid of an imagination, but just this once it might help.

 Screwing his eyes tightly shut, he forced all his concentration onto the image he'd just seen in the mirror, imagining the bruise slowly shrinking from the outside inward, shrinking into the rest of his skin, millimeter by millimeter, fading through the colors, from livid purple to green and brown to yellow to normal, vanishing slowly yet steadily, vanishing across the contours of his cheek, vanishing until…he opened his eyes and blinked in numb shock.

 The vivid purple was gone, and only the faintest yellow discoloration hinted that the bruise had even been there.
 Harry reached up a trembling hand and pressed his fingers to his cheek; it still hurt like the full blown mark, but there was almost no sign at all of its presence.
-A shaking grin slowly worked his way across his face.
+A shaking grin slowly worked its way across his face.
 He'd done his very first piece of deliberate magic and it had worked.

-An hour and a half later found him waiting in the living room, school supply list in hand, awaiting the arrival of his chauffeur, as he'd decided to call the person who would pick him up.
+An hour and a half later found him in the living room, school supply list in hand, awaiting the arrival of his chauffeur, as he'd decided to call the person who would pick him up.
 Not to his face, of course.
 That broke a number of the survival rules.